parse-community/docs/_includes/parse-server/file-adapters.md

 Available options are:

-`enableForAnonymousUser`: Whether file upload should be allowed for anonymous users `enableForAuthenticatedUser`: Whether file upload should be allowed for authenticated users `enableForPublic`: Whether file upload should be allowed for public users
+- `enableForAnonymousUser`: Enable file upload for anonymous users
+- `enableForAuthenticatedUser`: Enable file upload for authenticated users
+- `enableForPublic`: Enable file upload for the public, i.e. everyone

 To allow public file uploads to Parse Server: